jrd261/gotham-transit/README.md

 I've always thought those table-side diner jukeboxes were interesting, so I used that as my design inspiration.

 The server retrieves and parses the MTA feed every five minutes and caches it.
-It delivers the data to the client asyncronously (I believe the page refreshes the data every five minutes as well).
+It delivers the data to the client asynchronously (I believe the page refreshes the data every five minutes as well).

 A single search field does live filtering on all reported lines (by name and type).
 Instead of a full authentication system (why add so much friction for basic functionality?), favorites are persisted client side (local storage).
 Favorited lines appear first in the list.